-- History book names with pictures on the back - Where possible use real items
+- History book names with pictures on the back - Where possible use real items ke over the land that was promised and they piled up some rocks to

 Have the names of the books laid out on the floor.
 Turn each one over to show the picture which gives a clue about what the main theme of that book is as explained below.
 Then flip all the pictures and see if they can guess which book it comes from.